This blog post was last updated on Wednesday, July 5th.

 - Documentation of any personal property currently on the land

 - Add costs for identified issues to determine potential costs

-Following these steps, investors generally understand enough about the property to determine whether the risks present outweigh the potential ROI.
+Following these steps, investors generally understand enough about the property to determine if the property is aligned to their risk profile.
 If properties pass this phase of the commercial real estate due diligence process and satisfy other criteria, they may move on for a more detailed evaluation.

 Site Underwriting Commercial Real Estate Due Diligence Checklist

 Further along in the deal lifecycle, investors perform the site underwriting process.
 This second leg of the real estate due diligence process is the final opportunity for investors to vet the property and learn everything they need to know.

 Because the site underwriting process typically involves a deep dive into the property’s legal and financial standings, it can involve multiple parties and take a month or more to complete.

 While underwriting the property, review or address the following items:

 - Insurance policies currently in place, as well as any filed claims